catseye/Exanoke/README.markdown

 The second option is the route [PL-{GOTO}][] takes.
 But that's an imperative language, and it's fairly easy to restrict an imperative language in this way.
-In PL-{GOTO}'s case, they just took PL and removed the `GOTO` construct.
+In PL-{GOTO}'s case, they just took PL and removed the `GOTO` command.
 The rest of the language essentially contains only `for` loops, so what you get is something in which you can only express primitive recursive functions.
 (That imperative programs consisting of only `for` loops can express only and